 Can You Measure Weed By Eye?

-If you’ve spent some time measuring weed, it’s natural that you’d have a sense of how much an ounce or pound of cannabis is by sight.
+If you’ve spent some time measuring weed, it’s natural that you’d have a sense of how much an ounce or pound of cannabis is by sight and it is tough to measure how many ounces in a pound.
 But there are a few challenges awaiting anyone trying to measure ounces or pounds by eye.

 In the first place, cannabis flowers can vary significantly by density.
 This means that an ounce of stocky dense indica buds could take up half the space of an ounce of wispy sativa.
 Additionally, the water content of strains can vary widely.
 So it’s best to avoid measuring large quantities of weed without some kind of scale.

-Final Hit: How Many Ounces Are In A Pound?
+Final Hit: How Many Ounces In A Pound?

 So just remember, a pound of cannabis is about 450 grams.
-An ounce, roughly 28 grams.
+An oz, roughly 28 grams, so know you know how many grams in an ounce as well.

 You might be able to measure quantities that high on your pocket digital scale.
 But the scale platform isn’t big enough for an accurate measurement.
 Get a good scale with a high-walled container, and you’ll be set!